Devansh232406/space-debris-ai/docs/research_notes.md

 # Research Log

-Day 1
+Day 1 – First CNN Implementation
-Studied deep learning fundamentals and image representation in neural networks.

-Day 2
-Explored satellite imagery datasets and analyzed object detection approaches.

-Day 3
-Implemented first convolutional neural network for image classification.
+Implemented a convolutional neural network in PyTorch and trained it on the CIFAR-10 dataset.

-Observations
-Object detection models will likely be required due to the small size of debris objects.
+Key concepts explored

+Image representation as tensors

+DataLoader batching mechanism

+Convolutional layers for feature extraction

+Training loops with backpropagation

+Model evaluation using test accuracy

+This experiment established the deep learning pipeline that will later be adapted for satellite imagery analysis and space debris detection.